colinchaput/ConfigMgr-RemoveAllClientsFromDeviceCollection/README.md

  Update the two key values according to your environment

  ## Specifying Device Collections
- In the script, enter the device collections which you want all clients removed from
+ In the script, update the **$CollectionNames** array with the device collections you want all clients removed from